Philipbear/msbuddy/docs/pyapi.rst

 ~~~~~~~~~~~~~~~
 .. function:: read_formula (formula_string: str)

-   Read a formula string (in neutral form) and return a numpy array, return None if invalid
+   Read a formula string (in neutral form) and return a numpy array ([C, H, Br, Cl, F, I, K, N, Na, O, P, S]), return None if invalid.
+For a more general approach (no element restriction), use :func:`msbuddy.utils.read_formula_str`.

    :param formula_string: str.
 The molecular formula string.
    :returns: A numpy array of the molecular formula array in the format of [C, H, Br, Cl, F, I, K, N, Na, O, P, S].
 None if invalid.